Aerospace Robotics Market Share, Size, Trends, Industry Analysis Report, 2026- 2034

 • The global market is projected to register a CAGR of 11.7% during the forecast period.

-• North America dominated the global market share in 2024.
+• North America accounted for the largest regional share of 36.0% in 2025.

 • A few market players are Kuka AG, ABB Group, Fanuc Corporation, Yaskawa Electric, Kawasaki Heavy Industries, Mtorres, Oliver Crispin Robotics, Gudel Ag, Electroimpact Inc., Universal Robots A/S, Swisslog Ag, Reis Robotics, Boston Dynamics, and Bosch Rexroth.

-• The end effector is expected to witness rapid growth during the forecast period.
+• The end effector is expected to witness rapid growth at a CAGR of 12.9% during the forecast period.